Forms: Best Practices for Schools & Districts

 A couple of things to consider before getting started:

 Sensitive information: Never request social security numbers, credit card numbers or other sensitive information with online forms.
-Keep this data offline, if possible.
+Keep this data offline, if possible - Edlio Web Forms are not encrypted.

 Some helpful tips for creating your forms: